szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - -4 to all combat rolls
 - -1/2 attacks per round

-This effectively means that hasted clay golems, for example, would have most of the benefits they get from their Golem Haste for those 2 rounds.
+This effectively means that hasted clay golems, for example, would have most of the benefits they get from their Golem Haste for those 2 rounds effectively nullified.

 ### Make Chromatic Orb more interesting by providing party-only chromatic varieties (555) (IWDEE BGEE BG2EE EET)